 - family history

-- having already had a stroke or a TIA
+- a previous stroke or TIA

 - high blood pressure